A Complete Guide to Amazon Ads for 2025 Success

 2. Sponsored Brands

 Sponsored Brands are banner ads that appear at the top of search results.
-They're an excellent way for businesses to build brand recognition and showcase a collection of their products.
+These ads offer an excellent way to spotlight your brand’s identity, showcase multiple products, and drive traffic to a customized landing page.
+They’re particularly effective if you’re looking to build brand recognition and drive consideration across your full product line.

 3. Sponsored Display